-The job of the Arizona Chiropractic Board is to protect and promote the welfare of the people of Arizona.
-They do this by ensuring each person who holds a license as a chiropractor in the State of Arizona is competent to practice safely.
-This means the Arizona Chiropractic Board has the authority to discipline the license of any medical doctor.
-Chelle Law’s Arizona Chiropractic Board Attorneys have represented over 1000 health care professionals before Arizona licensing boards and have the experience needed to help behavioral health professionals with Arizona Chiropractic Board matters.
+The Arizona Chiropractic Board protects and promotes the welfare of the people of Arizona.
+They do this by ensuring each person who holds a chiropractor license in the State of Arizona is competent and practice safely.
+This means the Arizona Chiropractic Board has the authority to discipline the license of doctors practicing as a chiropractor.
+Chelle Law’s Arizona Chiropractic Board Attorneys have represented over 1000 health care professionals before Arizona licensing boards.
+We have the experience to help chiropractors with all Arizona Chiropractic Board matters.

 Arizona Chiropractic Board Complaint

 Who can file a complaint against a chiropractor?
-Patients, Health Care Facilities, other professionals, among others.
-When the Arizona Board of Chiropractic Examiners receives a complaint, the Board will initiate an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
-After this happens, the chiropractor will receive notice and the board assigns an investigator to the case.
-Please note, having an attorney during this step can be crucial for chiropractors as they must submit a response, interview with the investigator while also possibly appearing at a Arizona Chiropractic Board.
+Patients, health care facilities, other professionals, among others.
+When the Arizona Board of Chiropractic Examiners receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the complaint isn’t dismissed).
+After this happens, the chiropractor receives notice and the board assigns an investigator to the case.
+Please note, having an attorney during this step can be crucial for chiropractors.
+This is because the chiropractor must submit a response, interview with the investigator while also possibly appearing at a Arizona Chiropractic Board hearing.

 Chiropractor Application Assistance